Denmark's Hansen wins men's omnium

 "But then I didn't feel that bad.
 I knew I had to just finish as strong as I could."

-Hansen collided with Clancy early in penultimate race, but the rules allowed him five laps to get back on his bike and rejoin the 15km ride.
+Hansen collided with Britain's Ed Clancy early in penultimate race, but the rules allowed him five laps to get back on his bike and rejoin the 15km ride.

 While he was getting back up to speed, a breakaway group including Coquard and Viviani lapped the chasing pack but Hansen gave chase on his own to rejoin the leading group.